RedLeafe/nixos_config/README.md

 At the end of the `SPACEOS` command, it will ask you to set a password for root, and then for the user.

-Once it is done, run reboot.
+Once it is done, run `reboot`.

-Start it back up, log in as pluto.
+Start it back up, log in as `pluto` user.

-obtain the database dump file.
+obtain the database dump file in some manner.

-run `initial_post_installation_script $DUMPFILEPATH $ADPASSWORD` in the command line.
+run `initial_post_installation_script $DUMPFILEPATH $ADPASSFILE` in the command line.

-where `$DUMPFILEPATH` is required and is the path to the dump file you just obtained,
+where `$DUMPFILEPATH` is the path to the dump file you just obtained,

-and `$ADPASSWORD` is a path to a file containing the password you set for the Administrator AD user.
+and `$ADPASSFILE` is a path to a file containing the password you set for the Administrator AD user.

-If `$ADPASSWORD` is not set, it will be prompted for.
+If `$ADPASSFILE` is not set, it will be prompted for.

+The command will prompt you to enter the current password for the root user for the database as well.

-Afterwards, reboot the machine again.
+Afterwards, `reboot` the machine again.

 To rebuild any changes to the nix config from within your vm, navigate to the config and run `./scripts/build`